TheShonuff/100-days-of-code/log.md

  **Today's Progress**: No real progress today.
 Spent some time working on C++ and flashed micro-controller to work with WLED

  **Thoughts**: Going to bed early and get some sleep.

+ ### Day 28: May 23rd, 2022

+ **Today's Progress**: Feeling tired.
+Did a uDemy exercise completing a hangman game and then move on to some codewars.

+ **Thoughts**: Weather is getting hot.
+Really tired lately and can't focus.